nhahub/NHA-231/README.md

 1. MediaPipe Hands detects the hand and extracts 21 3D landmarks.
 2. The x, y, z coordinates are flattened into a 63-dimensional vector.
-3. This vector is fed into the trained Neural Network model.
+3. This vector is fed into the trained Neural Network model (MLP).
 4. The model predicts the ASL alphabet letter with confidence score.
 5. Prediction smoothing uses a rolling average to reduce noise.